Renaissance in Ferrara

-The Renaissance in Ferrara began with the signoria of Leonello d'Este around the mid-15th century.
-Under Leonello's patronage, Ferrara became a hub for the arts and intellectual thought, attracting prominent artists and scholars of the time.
+The Renaissance in the Italian city of Ferrara is considered to have begun with the rule of Leonello d'Este in around the mid-15th century.
+Under Leonello's patronage, Ferrara became a hub for the arts and intellectual thought, attracting prominent artists and scholars.
 A significant contribution came from the Ferrarese school of painters, including Cosmè Tura, Francesco del Cossa, and Ercole de' Roberti.
-These artists were known for their innovative use of color, intricate detail, and emotive expressions, helping to define early Italian Renaissance art.
+These artists were known for their use of innovative colours, intricate detail, and emotive expressions, and are considered influential figures in defining early Italian Renaissance art.

-The 16th century saw the emergence of another influential school led by Dosso Dossi, who was known for his imaginative and often fantastical landscapes and subjects.
-In addition to painting, Ferrara was a vibrant center for literature, music, and architecture.
-The Este family, as patrons of the arts, played a crucial role in fostering this environment, supporting not only visual artists but also poets and musicians.
+The 16th century witnessed the emergence of another branch of the Ferrarese artistic school, led by Dosso Dossi, who became known for his imaginative and often fantasy-driven depictions of landscapes.
+In addition to painting, Ferrara developed into a vibrant center for literature, music, and architecture.
+The Este family supported artists, poets, and musicians, contributing to the development of this cultural environment.